socolofs/tamoc/README.rst

 * Scipy version 1.2.0 or higher

-* A modern Fortran compiler

 * The Python netCDF4 package

 * The Python xarray package

+* To use the Fortran versions of the equations of state, a modern Fortran compiler is required.
+Otherwise, the Python version of these codes will be used.

 * To view plots of the model output, TAMOC uses the matplotlib package